lefterman/learningAngular/README.md

 learningAngular
 ===============

-this repo was made for learning purpose
+this repo was made for learning purpose.
+I've made this change to check what happens